Skip to content

 Similarly, you can customize your device display settings to have minimal effect on performance without much compromise.

-If you’ve started encountering the issue after a macOS or Safari update, then the upgrade to the code might have broken the image rendering functionality of the Safari browser.
+The recent upgrade might have broken the image rendering functionality if you’ve started encountering the issue after a macOS or Safari update.
 In such cases, we need to wait for Apple to release another update with a patch fix.
-Here are the steps to check for updates:

 1. Click the Apple apple logo menu and select System Settings from the drop-down menu.